weibeld/kubernetes-client-go-examples/README.md

 The execution of the program stops after each steps until you press *Enter*.
 This allows you to inspect the resources in the cluster with `kubectl` after each step.

-Note that after step 2, it might take some minutes until the service is accessible through the load balander IP address or DNS name (this depends on the cloud provider).
-Once the load balancer has been initialised, you should see the NGINX welcome page when you access the service.
+Note that after step 2, it might take some minutes until the service is accessible through the load balancer's IP address or DNS name (this depends on the cloud provider).
+Once the load balancer is initialised, you should see the NGINX welcome page when you access the service.

+### ex4-read-yaml

+This example shows how to read a Kubernetes API object (in this case a deployment) from a YAML file, and then deploy it to the cluster.

+The client-go library provides no straightforward way to read API objects from YAML files (see [here](https://github.com/kubernetes/client-go/issues/193)).
+We can work around this by using the [`github.com/ghodss/yaml`](https://github.com/ghodss/yaml) package to parse a YAML file and convert it to a client-go Kubernetes API object struct.

+The `github.com/ghodss/yaml` package is suitable, because it converts the YAML to JSON before reading it into a struct.
+This is good because the client-go API object structs contain [tags](https://medium.com/golangspec/tags-in-golang-3e5db0b8ef3e) for the JSON format, that is, the structs themselves define their serialisation/deserialisation to and from JSON.
+In this way, the overall conversion from YAML to a client-go API object struct works correctly, even if the structs have no YAML tags.

+Note that if we defined the API objects in JSON instead of YAML, we could convert them to client-go API object structs with the standard [encoding/json](https://godoc.org/encoding/json) package (see [here](https://gist.github.com/mofelee/36b996d5c161dc60d551b52f3848a464)).